RedSiege/EXCELntDonut/README.md

 2. AMSI unfortunately doesn't help here.
 3. ASR Rules...we're not sure.
 4. Most users send .xlsx files these days.
 Perhaps block .xls files from being sent to your employees' inboxes.
 It wouldn't be outrageous to request someone re-send a file saved as .xlsx.
+5. The most recent version of Defender ATP caught the unobfuscated version of this file when dropped to disk.

 ## Acknowledgments

 This wouldn't even be on our radar without the fantastic work done by the folks at Outflank (@outflanknl).
 Special thanks to @StanHacked for his insight during this project.
 Also, equally, this project would not be possible without Donut (by @TheWover and @odzhan) and the related python library (by @byt3bl33d3r).
+Finally, thanks to Philip Tsukerman with Cybereason for the awesome research on making XLM macros compatible with 64-bit versions of Excel.

 ## Disclaimer

 We are not responsible for misuse of this tool.
 This tool was generated for educational and authorized-testing purposes to demonstrate how  C# source code can be injected into memory using a XLM (Excel 4.0) macro.
-The ultimate goal of this project is to (1) provide red teamers another phishing payload option to emulate what actual adverseries are currently using, and (2) provide defenders a frame of reference for building analytics and mitigations.
+The ultimate goal of this project is to (1) provide red teamers another phishing payload option to emulate what actual adversaries are currently using, and (2) provide defenders a frame of reference for building analytics and mitigations.
 Without a tool to quickly generate this type of payload, we believe defenders will not be adequately prepared for what's actually coming their way.
 Please act responsibly.